Coronavirus Forces Change for Sales and Traders Working from Home

 - User defined notifications become ever more important, as not all apps may be visible on a desktop particularly with limited screen space

-- Axe collation and distribution, commonplace on many sales and trading desks, should integrate with RFQ tools to monitor performance and client interest
+- Axe collation and distribution, commonplace on many sales and trading desks, should integrate tools to monitor performance and client interest

 - Price or economic data aggregation, to condense 10+ sources into one front end, reducing screen space and enabling more effective filtering and watchlists